Just landed your first full-time job? Congratulations!

 Contrary to popular belief that budgeting is only for those in a pinch, this process of creating a spending plan is critical when you have savings goals, be it owning a house or car, or building an emergency fund.

-You could check out mobile apps, such as the Singlife App, that allow you to track your expenses in real time, as well as set goals for big purchases that might come your way.
+You could check out mobile apps, such as the Singlife App, that allow you to track your expenses in real time, as well as set goals for big purchases.
 This allows you to have a record of exactly where your money is going and how much you’ve saved.

 As you get familiar with this move, remember that everybody has different lifestyles, savings goals and priorities, and while there are many different budgeting guidelines, you shouldn’t feel pressured to follow them to a tee.
 Take some time to adjust your monthly expenses and savings till you achieve a budget that suits your needs.